blaise-io/forget-about-this-site/README.md

 # Forget about this site

-Delete cookies, local storage, browsing history and/or download history for the website you’re visiting with a single click.
+Browser page action button that deletes cookies, local storage, browsing history and download history for the current website.

 ## Add to your browser